-The test shows that in the field (or on your roof) you can usually expect a lower power yield than the nominal power rating on the label or what we measure in the lab.
+Our tests show that in the field (or on your roof) you can usually expect a lower power yield than the nominal power rating on the label or what we measure in the lab.
 The field values are different to the lab values because in the field the panels are subject to elevated temperatures, clouds and changing sun angles.
-The panels respond differently to these variations, which is why our test results vary from about 3% to 11% below their labelled output – on average, the panels' outputs after 12 months are, on average, 11% below their initial output measured in the lab.
+The panels respond differently to these variations, which is why our outdoor test results are lower than the panels' nominal output – on average, the panels' outputs after 12 months are, on average, 11% below their initial output measured in the lab.
 To allow for the variations in outdoor conditions, our field measurements for each panel have been combined to give its average power output under a standard amount of sunlight, 1000 watts (W) per square metre.
 This allows a fairer comparison to the lab test results.

 We have calculated a performance score for each panel.
-These are based on the actual power yield you could expect for a theoretical 1000W array of each model, based on our outdoor measurements after 12 months outdoors.
-It's theoretical because while you can use 4 x 250W panels (such as the Jinko in our test) to make a 1000W array, you'd have to use 3.33 x 300W panels (such as the LG) or 3.06 x 327W panels (Sunpower), which clearly can't be done.
-But it would be unfair to directly compare a 250W panel to a 300W panel by their energy yield, hence we calculate based on a 1000W array.
+These are based on the actual power yield you could expect for a theoretical 1kW array of each model, based on our outdoor measurements after three months outdoors.
+It's theoretical because while you can use 4 x 250W panels to make a 1kW array, you'd have to use 3.33 x 300W panels or 3.06 x 327W panels, which clearly can't be done.
+But it would be unfair to directly compare a 250W panel to a 300W panel by their energy yield, hence we calculate based on a 1kW array.

 The score is based on a scale such that the closer to the maximum possible 1000W output, the higher the score.

 As you'll see in the solar panel review there are differences, with some models performing better than the rest.
-However they all performed well and within the levels we would expect based on their specifications.
+However they are all performing well and within the levels we would expect based on their specifications.

 The CSIRO lab's sophisticated measurements of the panels and of the solar conditions in the test area allow them to determine several key factors relating to the test conditions and the performance of each model.
 For the technically minded, these are primarily: